mondoohq/installer/docs/agent/registration.md

 The registration process registers the mondoo agent with Mondoo API so that you can see the agent in Mondoo's Dashboard.
 This approach ensures a secure and trusted communication.
 Data is always encrypted via HTTPS and payload is signed to ensure it is not been tampered with.

-Then run `mondoo register --token 'paste_token_here'`.
+Then run `mondoo register --token 'PASTE_MONDOO_REGISTRATION_TOKEN'`.
 If the registration process was successful, the CLI prints the agent resource name.

 ```
 mondoo register --token "eyJhbGci...6NSUwUn2DUzsppL696"